loganthomas/utt-balance/README.md

 pip install utt-balance
 ```

 That's it!
-The plugin is automatically discovered by UTT.
+The plugin is automatically discovered by `utt`.
 No additional configuration needed.

 ### Verify Installation